 About This Week's Prompts for Personal Meditation

 So often in the news, a man or woman interviewed after a heroic act - diving into a freezing river to save a child fallen through the ice, jumping onto tracks to save someone pushed off the subway platform - insists, "I'm not a hero.
 I didn't even think about it.
 I just did what I needed to do in the moment."
 And so say the 'worthless slaves' in this parable: we have done only what we ought to have done!
-But don't underestimate the enormity, the intensity, the far-reaching influence of simple faithfulness.
+But don't underestimate the enormity, the intensity, the far-reaching influence of simple, prepared-in-little-things faithfulness.

 Increase our faith, said the disciples.
 You already have the faith you need.
 Simply do what you have to do in the moment.
 The miracle lies inherent in ordinariness.

 What man saw in the grain, what he learnt when dealing with it, what he was taught by the example of seeds changing their form when they are in the ground, that was the decisive lesson … One of the main roots of soteriological optimism was the belief of prehistoric, agricultural mysticism that the dead, like seeds underground, can return to life in a different form. -Mircea Eliade 1907-1986 The Myth Of Eternal Return